 Why do we use musical form?

 In its most basic intention, musical form is used to balance variation and repetition.
-At this point, keep in mind that whilst musical form is theory, it’s theory that’s based on convention.
+At this point, keep in mind that while musical form is theory, it’s theory that’s based on convention.
 What sounds good comes from how our music has naturally developed over time.
 In other words, the pop form is good form because we like it and not the other way around.

 Repetition and variation